ortus-docs/testbox-docs/mockbox/mocking_methods/args_method.md

 configBean.getKey('OutgoingMail');
 ```

-How in the world can I mock ths?
+How in the world can I mock this?
 Well, using the mock arguments method.

 ```javascript
 //get a mock config bean